 Duke’s Camp: Our full report

-And adventures are plenty!
-Game drives top the list of activities, exploring this exceptional wilderness area in 4WD vehicles in search of wildlife that ranges from sitatunga and elephant to lion, leopard and cheetah – and bird species in the hundreds.
-Water levels permitting, glide almost silently along the channels or try your hand at fishing.
+During the daytime, adventures are plenty.
+Game drives top the list of activities, exploring this exceptional wilderness area in 4WD vehicles in search of wildlife that ranges from sitatunga and elephant to lion, leopard and wild dog – and bird species in the hundreds.

+Water levels permitting, glide almost silently along the channels by mokoro, or explore further by motorboat - perhaps try your hand at fishing (excluding January to March, which is the breeding season).
 Or, at extra cost, consider a helicopter trip, either to view the surrounding area or to the Tsodilo Hills.
-And in case you need a little more adventure, there’s the possibility of spending a night under the stars on a separate island.
+And in case you need a little more adventure, there's the possibility of spending a night under the stars on a small, private island.

 Our view